ertanoe/wordpress-plugin/README.md

 </ul>

 <h4> Example usage </h4>

-To use this feature, just place the Shortcode [weclapp] into a chosen post.
+To use this feature, just place the Shortcode <code>[weclapp]</code> into a chosen post.

 By default webinar is the campaign type.
 If you like to use another campaign type, use the Shortcode parameter "type".
-It is also possible to disable the formular using the Shortcode parameter displayformular="No".
+It is also possible to disable the formular using the Shortcode parameter <code> displayformular="No" </code>.

 For instance, if you like to list all upcoming events without a formular:

-[weclapp type="Event" displayformular="No"]
+<code> [weclapp type="Event" displayformular="No"] </code>

 Use the following names for the campaign types:
 * Event